article

 The purpose of a data governance framework

 The purpose of a data governance framework is to provide an agreed-upon set of guidelines for managing an organization’s data assets.
-Having a data governance framework in place delivers a wide range of benefits that demonstrate its purpose, such as the following.
+Having a data governance framework in place can deliver a wide range of benefits that demonstrate its purpose, such as the following.

 Data management